neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 4 - Loading a CSV/README.md

 ![](images/03-runcypher.png)

 You'll now see a subset of the managers we have in the database.
-The query returns a little over 20 of them.
+The query returns 25 of them.
 It's limited because returning to many nodes in this visualization mode can make it hard to navigate.

 Now, let's click on one of the managers.
 Don't worry, it doesn't particularly matter which one.
 Once we've clicked on it, click the graph icon at the bottom to expand it.